SwarnatamaGanguli/Closed-Banks-/README.md

-# Closed-Banks
+# A brief analysis of a report on closed banks in the US in recent decades

-A brief analysis of a report on closed banks in the US in recent decades Overview
+Overview
 Total Closed Banks: 553
 Time Period: October 13, 2000 – June 27, 2025